Bayesian Conjugacy

 - Find pairs of likelihood functions and Priors that integrate easily (these are the conjugate priors)

-- Numerical Methods (Powerful computers making numeric approximations via MCMC, see advanced growth modeling tutorial)
+- Numerical Methods (Powerful computers making numeric approximations via MCMC or similar methods, see advanced growth modeling tutorial)

 Bayesian Beta-Binomial Conjugacy